Cinnamon Spice Oatmeal

 The texture of oatmeal is better when made with water; save the milk for when serving it, and then just a splash will do.

-Adding refined sugar, even brown or turbinado sugar is counterproductive if you’re trying to clean up your diet.
-Any sugar adds zero nutritional value —just lots of empty calories that will ratchet up your blood sugar.
+Adding refined sugar, even brown or turbinado sugar, is counterproductive if you’re trying to clean up your diet.
+Any sugar adds zero nutritional value but lots of empty calories that will ratchet up your blood sugar.
 If you want to add a sweetener besides fresh fruit, opt for a natural one like maple syrup or honey.

 two bowls of oatmeal one topped with blueberries and one topped with cinnamon apples